m-salewski/stay_classification/notebooks/classifiers_playground/metric_box_classifier/README.md

             * such stays are possible $\to$ but there should be a minimum travel time if the locations are distinct
 * check the gaps between (short) clusters
     * look for limits for the length of a travel
+* include a measure of the placement of the stays and measure the deviation from the location of the true stay
+    * can use a segment-based approach as in the evaluation script.
+* include a measure which splits the scoring (prec/rec/err) into the overlapping and the non-overlapping stays of a trajectory
+    * then score them individually,
+    * then have a measure of how much the non-overlapping parts can be ignored
+        * _ie_ does the classification get all the stays distinctly and mostly correctly classified?
+* for the extend-box portion,
+    * start with the biggest boxes and extend these first
+    * then, see if they absorb smaller boxes, and exclude these from further extensions.

 ## Notes: